hokaze/hokaze.github.io/index.md

 # hokaze @ github

-## Bio
-Programmer, writer, artist, gamer.
-Struggling with MH, it's a fight to get up each day.
-Roll Initiative. \[He/They\]

 If you like something I've made and want to support my continued existence, feel free to [buy me a drink](https://www.paypal.me/hokaze/1) or maybe even [buy me a pizza](https://www.paypal.me/hokaze/5).
 Not saying either of those will _guarantee_ I'll keep making stuff you like or implement a feature you want, but they certainly help ;)

 ## Some things I've made

 ### [Process ID 90001](https://github.com/hokaze/Process-ID-9001)